samueldsingh/data-engineering/interview_questions/11-lists-tuples.md

 In general, tuples tend to have slightly lower space complexity than lists due to their immutability and lack of dynamic resizing overhead.
 However, the difference in space complexity between lists and tuples is typically negligible unless dealing with a very large number of elements.

-In summary, the choice between lists and tuples should be based on whether you need mutability (use lists) or immutability (use tuples).
-The time and space complexity differences are relatively minor and should not be a primary factor in making this decision.

 *3. Mutability:*
 The main difference between a list and a tuple is mutability.
 A list is mutable, which means its elements can be modified after creation.
 On the other hand, a tuple is immutable, which means its elements cannot be modified once the tuple is created.
 In other words, you can add, remove, or change elements in a list, but you cannot do so in a tuple.